open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 3 - Markdown and Fork Tutorial

 Follow the instructions on the [GitHub and Markdown page](vi-github-and-markdown.md).
-Make sure that you've linked to your github.io and pull request link on the [Gitter chat](https://gitter.im/open-learning-exchange/chat) (https://YourUserName.github.io and `LinkToYourPullRequest`).
+Make sure that you've linked to your github.io and pull request link on the [Discord server](https://discord.gg/mtgGD4EnYW) (https://YourUserName.github.io and `LinkToYourPullRequest`).
 Also include Raw.githack link in your pull request(https://raw.githack.com/YourUserName/YourUserName.github.io/YourBranchName/#!pages/vi/profiles/YourUserName.md).

 **NOTE**: Raw.githack link above is case sensitive to your username.